FAQ about remote proctored exams at WUR

 This article will explain the topics in these FAQ's:

 Online or remote proctoring is a way to take an exam online in a secure way.
 While taking the exam the webcam of your computer and the microphone are used to record you and your surroundings.
 These recordings are reviewed afterwards.

 No. In contrast to the previous academic year, examination is on campus again (except for distance learning students).

 Remote proctoring may be a valid solution when you have specific circumstances (not being in quarantine or ill).
 You may request this facility via the students deans office.

-If you have to be in quarantine you can send a request to your examiner to take your exam at home with online proctoring.
 Keep in mind that not all exams are designed for online proctoring so your examiner may also suggest another solution.

 Next to the secure browser, we also try to spot ‘outliers’ in results to study the recordings in more detail and take random samples to do a second round of proctoring.
 In this way, we can guarantee the quality of our assessment and therefore your education.

 If the proctor flags your exam, it means something happened that might not be in line with the exam rules of Wageningen University.
 The flagged material is reviewed again by the WUR video review team.
 If they decide that indeed something happened that can be considered suspicious, they write a report for the examining board explaining what happened.
 The Examining Board always contacts the student and the course examiner to hear both sides of the story before making a decision.